Best Countries To Live In The World >> for a quality lifestyle.

 • Will you be purchasing many imported goods?

-Given this complexity, it is no wonder that there is so much argument.
-There are many sites online that have a very questionable methodology.
+Given this complexity, it is no wonder that there are so many arguments.
+There are many websites online that employ questionable methodologies.
 Treat all internet figures with care!
-Additionally, cost-of-living varies hugely across single countries.
-For example, in Australia, living in a posh suburb of Sydney will have a very different cost of living to Umina, just a 2-hour drive away.
+Additionally, the cost of living varies hugely across single countries.
+For example, in Australia, living in a posh suburb of Sydney will have a significantly different cost of living compared to Umina, just a 2-hour drive away.

 If you are living in Mauritius or Aruba, anything imported is expensive.
 At the same time, locally sourced food and produce can be cheap.
 In Portugal, access to imported goods from Europe is cheap as transportation and duty costs are low.
-Seafood is cheaper in the Caribbean than it is in Europe.
+Seafood is generally more affordable in the Caribbean than in Europe.

 Cost of living calculations

 We’ve written a detailed article on the Cheapest Places to Live.
-We look at cost-of-living in detail and select the cheapest places to live for Expats on each continent.
+We examine the cost of living in detail and select the most affordable places to live for Expats on each continent.

 One way to get a rough idea is to check out the per diem rates the US Department of State reimburses its employees.
-A per diem is to cover the cost of food, lodging, transport, and some incidentals.
+A per diem is designed to cover the costs of food, lodging, transportation, and some incidentals.
 Bermuda is the highest per diem.
 Here are some of the best countries for Expats as a percentage of Bermuda’s per diem.
-The ranking is from the most expensive country to the least.
+The ranking is from the most expensive to the least expensive country.

 • 1st Bermuda 100%